-- 5.1 The local operational arrangements agreed by the Parties are: - 5.2 Thee following responsibilities responsibilities of the membership of the IJB in relation to monitoring and reporting on the delivery of lintegrated Services on behalf of the Parties are as follows:- - 5.2.1 The IJB is responsible for the planning of Lintegrated Services and achieves this through the Strategic Plan.
-It issues Directions to the Parties to deliver services in accordance with the Strategic Plan. - 5.2.2 The IJB will continue to monitor the performance of the delivery of lintegrated services using the Strategic Plan on an ongoing basis and the Parties will report to the IJB regularly on performance in implementation of Directions to enable it to do so.

-5.2.2 - 5.2.3 The IJB is required to publish an annual performance report on performance to deliver the Outcomes and will share this with the Parties. - 5.3 The IJB will have operational oversight of Lintegrated Services, including those that it hosts but not the health services listed in Annex 4. or services which are hosted by another integration authority.
-NHS Grampian will be responsible for the operational oversight of the services listed in Annex 4 and, through the General Manager of Acute Services, will be through the General Manager of Acute Services will be responsible for the operational management of these services.
+- 5.1 The local operational arrangements agreed by the Parties are: - 5.2 The following responsibilities of the membership of the IJB in relation to monitoring and reporting on the delivery of Integrated Services on behalf of the Parties are as follows:- - 5.2.1 The IJB is responsible for the planning of Integrated Services and achieves this through the Strategic Plan.
+It issues Directions to the Parties to deliver services in accordance with the Strategic Plan. - 5.2.2 The IJB will continue to monitor the performance of the delivery of Integrated services using the Strategic Plan on an ongoing basis and the Parties will report to the IJB regularly on performance in implementation of Directions to enable it to do so. - 5.2.3 The IJB is required to publish an annual performance report on performance to deliver the Outcomes and will share this with the Parties. - 5.3 The IJB will have operational oversight of Integrated Services, including those that it hosts but not the health services listed in Annex 4.
 NHS Grampian already has in place an existing mechanism for the scrutiny and monitoring of delivery of these services.
-Appropriate links will be made between this structure and any governance framework to be put in place by the IJB in terms of paragraph 5.6 below.
+Appropriate links will be made between this structure and any governance framework to be put in place by the IJB in terms of paragraph 5.6 below. - 5.4 The IJB will take decisions in respect of Integrated Services for which it has operational oversight.